Privacy Policy

 3. For what purposes and on what legal basis is the data processed?

-We process your data in accordance with the provisions of the General Data Protection Regulation (GDPR) and the Federal Data Protection Act 2018 in the currently applicable version:
+We process your data in accordance with the provisions of the General Data Protection Regulation (GDPR) and the Federal Data Protection Act 2018 as amended from time to time:

-Your data is processed for contract processing online or in one of our branches, for contract processing for your employees in our company.
-The data is processed in particular when initiating business and executing contracts with you.
+Your data is processed for contract fulfillment online or in one of our branches, and for the contract management of your employment with our company.
+The data is processed in particular during the initiation of business and the execution of contracts with you.

-Processing of your data is necessary for the purpose of fulfilling various legal obligations, for example from the Commercial Code or the Tax Code.
+The processing of your data is necessary for the purpose of fulfilling various legal obligations, e.g., under the German Commercial Code or the German Fiscal Code.

-• to protect legitimate interests (Article 6 Para.
-1 lit.f GDPR):
+• to safeguard legitimate interests (Art.
+6 para.
+1 lit. f GDPR):

-Based on a balance of interests, data processing may take place beyond the actual fulfillment of the contract to protect legitimate interests of us or third parties.
-Data processing to protect legitimate interests takes place, for example, in the following cases:
+Based on a balancing of interests, data processing beyond the actual fulfillment of the contract may occur to protect our legitimate interests or those of third parties.
+Data processing to protect legitimate interests occurs, for example, in the following cases:

 - Measures for business management and further development of services and products;